cblearn/cblearn/docs/install.rst

 Extras Requirements
 ===================

-The installation routine above tries to only install a minimal set of required packages.
+The installation routine above installs a minimal set of required packages, sufficient for most uses.
-Some of cblearn's features depend on extra dependencies.
-These can be installed by adding them comma-separated in squared brackets to the pip command.
+However, some features require more packages that can be installed by adding an `option` to the install command..

 For example, to use estimators on GPU, based on pytorch, and estimators wrapping paper author's original implementation in R-lang: